 Looking past your partner’s infidelity is probably one of the biggest challenges you can face in your marriage.
 But if you do decide to give your marriage another go, take note of these 10 common marriage reconciliation mistakes to avoid after infidelity to ensure that you never have to go through the same pain again.

 Whenever a man or woman strays, there is always a dilemma as to what one should do after infidelity – divorce or stay on?
 It is certainly not easy to build trust again but it is not easy to walk out either.
 Many couples decide to forgive, forget, and move on for societal, financial, or emotional reasons.
 Even if it feels awful.

 The real challenge starts thereafter.
-It is almost like beginning a new relationship albeit with caution and the baggage of hurt and mistrust.
+It is almost like beginning a new relationship, albeit with caution and the baggage of hurt and mistrust.
 Can such marriages get a shot at happiness?
 For sure, yes!
 But, building trust after cheating takes time and effort.
 To make the path easier, here are 10 common marriage reconciliation mistakes to avoid after infidelity nearly destroys the foundation of your marriage.
-Hopefully, these help in your stages of healing after infidelity.
+Hopefully, these will help in your stages of healing after infidelity.

 10 Common Marriage Reconciliation Mistakes To Avoid After Infidelity